swcarpentry/website/_posts/2016/12/2016-12-23-steering-ckoch.md

 To this list, I would like to add:

+> * 2016-December: Stand for the Software Carpentry steering committee.

+And hopefully:

-> * 2017-January: Run for the Software Carpentry steering committee.
+> * 2017-January: Begin serving on the Software Carpentry steering committee.

 As you can see, Software Carpentry has meant a lot to me over the past 3-4 years.
 I've received so much from the community, and would now like